popper2710/mcp-redmine/README.md

 "What trackers are available?"
 ```

 Claude will automatically use the appropriate tools to fulfill your requests.
+Project references accept both numeric IDs (e.g., `5`) and string identifiers (e.g., `"mobile-app"`) for flexible integration with your workflow.

 ## Troubleshooting